Skip to content

 Examples

-Creating a triangle in the xy plane, then rotate it vertically, double its size, and move it to (1, 1, 1).
+Create a triangle tri9 in the xy plane, then rotate it vertically, double its size, and move it to (1, 1, 1):

 add tri9 world v -1 -1 0 1 -1 0 0 0.5 0 p 1 1 1 r 1.507 0 0 s 2 2 2

-Creating a snowman shape of 3 spheres stacked on each other and located at (2, 2, 0).
+Create a snowman shape with 3 spheres stacked on each other and located at (2, 2, 0):

 add snowman world p 2 2 0